 (630)232-0780

-Downtown Geneva boasts many cafes and restaurants, including Graham’s Chocolate and the All Chocolate Kitchen, both just two minutes away.
-You’re also not a far drive from the St. Charles library if you want to keep exploring there, too!
+Downtown Geneva also boasts many cafes and restaurants, including Graham’s Chocolate and the All Chocolate Kitchen, both just two minutes away.
+You’re also not a far drive from the St. Charles library if you want to keep exploring there, too.

-- The La Grange Park Public Library will undergo renovation in Spring 2023 to repair water damage and revamp the existing floor plan.
-Some of the additions to the building will include a new bathroom placement on the main floor, more meeting rooms and enclosed spaces, and even a βMaker Space,β which would provide opportunities for people to use and learn different technologies, like 3D printers.
+La Grange Park Public Library is open again as of August 2024.
+Some of the additions to the building include a new bathroom on the main floor, more meeting rooms and enclosed spaces, and even a ‘Maker Space,’ to provide opportunities for people to use and learn different technologies, like 3D printers.

 Looking for more opportunities for indoor play?
 Our Guide to Indoor Play Areas has tons of options for you as well as features and pricing for each one.